agentcooper/vscode-sts/README.md

 code .

-# In VSCode press 'F5', new VSCode instance will open, open ./example directory with it
+# In VSCode press 'F5' (Use fn on Mac), new VSCode instance will open, open ./example directory with it
 ```

 # Developing against local VSCode